jakerieger/Astera/README.md

 The Lua API is fully typed and documented (stubs can be found in [EngineContent/Scripts/types](EngineContent/Scripts/types)).

-Nth Engine uses XML to describe scenes and currently only supports loading content in original authored form (no packing or compression yet).
+Astera uses XML to describe scenes and currently only supports loading content in original authored form (no packing or compression yet).

 Sandbox demo scene: